LuisMMMTS/open-cx-t2g4-bits-please/README.md

 	4. The application is not able to transcript the audio a warning pops up.

 **Submit question:**
-* **Actor:** Atendee
+* **Actor:** Attendee
 * **Description:** This use case exists so the atendee can submit questions to the speaker
 * **Preconditions and Postconditions:** In order to submit a question the atendee must be logged in andnsigned in a specific talk
 * **Normal Flow:**
   1. The atendee writes the question to the speaker and presses the button.
-  1. The system stores the question on the server.
+  2. The system stores the question on the server.
 * **Alternative Flows and Exceptions:**
   1. The atendee writes the question to the speaker and presses the button.
-  1. If the system can't connect to the server.
+  2. If the system can't connect to the server.
-  1. The system informs the atendee of the error
+  3. The system informs the atendee of the error

 **Submit talk transcript:**
 * **Actor**.
 Speaker